 One thing we haven't seen discussed on a huge level is security.

 I remember when I first came across lazy loading, I thought it was great, but it's so easy to end up with N+1 issues etc that it was refreshing when I realised Ecto didn't support it.
-It basically meant that from now I had to actually plan my queries out.

 We've been introducing a few developers to Elixir recently, who haven't seen the pipeline operator before.
 We figured it might be useful to point them to a blog post.